timescale/docs/timescaledb/quick-start/python.md

 ```

 ### Step 2: Formulate create hypertable SELECT statement for your hypertable

-Next we formulate the `SELECT` statement to convert the table we created in Step 1
-into a hypertable.
-Note that we must specify the table name which we wish to convert
+Next we formulate a `SELECT` statement that converts the `sensor_data` table to a hypertable.
+Note that we must specify
-to a hypertable and its time column name as the two arguments, as mandated by the
+the table name which we wish to convert to a hypertable and its time column name as the two arguments, as mandated by
-[`create_hypertable` docs][create-hypertable-docs]:
+the [`create_hypertable` docs][create-hypertable-docs]:

 ```python
 query_create_sensordata_hypertable = "SELECT create_hypertable('sensor_data', 'time');"